Dieterbe/dieterblog/content/posts/software-values.md

 This can be done in a deceitful way to try to lock in users and try to force expensive conversions/upgrades later, but I think everything we said about market dynamics applies here too.

+## What about Collaboration?

+There's something humane about collaborating with others, and it's a reason we enjoy open source so much.
+Does it need to be global community of strangers?
+It feels nice, perhaps because it's a novelty.
+But it is not a necessity.
+There are plenty of ways to collaborate, e.g. with your own colleagues.
+Still it feels like a net positive.
+An extra means of being able to collaborate is never a bad thing.

 # conclusion